barnese3/Fly-Docs/Cache.md

 # Cache

-This page walks you through how to get started using Fly’s Cache API, an API for accessing a regional, volatile cache.
+This page walks you through how to get started using Fly’s Cache API - an API for accessing a regional, volatile cache.
 Data stored in `@fly/cache` can have an associated per-key time to live (TTL), and we will evict key data automatically after the elapsed TTL.
 We will also evict unused data when we need to reclaim space.

 Example use case: cache personalization data geographically close to individual users